Compassionate bereavement support across Scotland

 Get support

-Experienced volunteers provide vital support to bereaved people across Scotland
+Experienced volunteers provide free and vital support

 We couldn't help the bereaved people of Scotland without our compassionate and committed volunteers.
 As demand for our services increase however, we urgently need to grow our team to be there for everyone who needs us.
 Whether you’re a professional counsellor, a student, or balancing family commitments, we offer flexible volunteer roles to suit your schedule, with quality training, support and development opportunities for all.